do you want to know how to care for orchids? it's easy

 Fertilizing Orchids

-Use an orchid fertilizer three times during the warm growing months.
+Use an orchid fertilizer once a month during the warm growing months.

-• Make sure there is moisture around the roots of the orchid before applying fertilizer.
+• Make sure there is moisture around the roots before applying fertilizer.

-• If the plant is dry, water it one day and fertilize it the following day to prevent fertilizer burn.
+• If the plant is dry, water it one day and fertilize the next day.

 Fertilizer is called "plant food" but it is just actually salts and minerals.
 Plants pick up water and minerals (fertilizer) through the roots, but they require carbohydrates for food.